AdobeDocs/experience-manager-learn.pt-BR/help/forms/troubleshooting/steps-to-reset-default-password-for-users-in-aem-forms-jee.md

 ---

-# Etapas para redefinir a senha padrão para o administrador no AEM Forms JEE
+# Etapas para redefinir a senha padrão do administrador no AEM Forms JEE

 *Este vídeo aborda as etapas para redefinir a senha padrão do administrador no AEM Forms JEE.*